-- (1) With regard to Article 428f(1)(a) to (c) and (f) of the CRR, the applicant credit institution is expected to provide a comprehensive description of the underlying assets and liabilities which will be treated as interdependent as well as the counterparties involved.
-The description should demonstrate that: - the credit institution acts solely as a pass-through unit to channel funding from the liability into the corresponding asset; - the individual interdependent assets and liabilities are clearly identifiable and have the same principal amount; - (iii) the asset and interdependent liability have substantially matched maturities, with a maximum delay of 20 days between the maturity of the asset and the maturity of the liability; - (iv) the counterparties for each pair of interdependent assets and liabilities are not the same. - (2) With regard to Article 428f(1)(d) and (e) of the CRR, the credit institution is expected to provide a legal opinion, issued either by an external independent third party or by an internal legal department, and approved by the management body, which confirms that the contractual arrangements and the legal and regulatory framework ensure that the interdependent liability cannot be used to fund other assets and that flows from the asset cannot be used for purposes other than repaying the interdependent liability.
+- (1) With regard to Article 428f(1), points (a) to (c) and (f), of the CRR, it is expected that the applicant credit institution provides a comprehensive description of the underlying assets and liabilities which will be treated as interdependent as well as the counterparties involved.
+The description should demonstrate that: - the credit institution acts solely as a pass-through unit to channel funding from the liability into the corresponding asset; - (ii) the individual interdependent assets and liabilities are clearly identifiable and have the same principal amount; - (iii) the asset and interdependent liability have substantially matched maturities, with a maximum delay of 20 days between the maturity of the asset and the maturity of the liability; - (iv) the counterparties for each pair of interdependent assets and liabilities are not the same. - (2) With regard to Article 428f(1), points (d) and (e), of the CRR, it is expected that the credit institution provides a legal opinion, issued either by an external independent third party or by an internal legal department, and approved by the management body, which confirms that the contractual arrangements and the legal and regulatory framework ensure that the interdependent liability cannot be used to fund other assets and that flows from the asset cannot be used for purposes other than repaying the interdependent liability.

-The credit institution is expected to submit to the ECB ex ante information about (i) the outstanding balance of the assets and liabilities which would be treated as interdependent and (ii) the impact on the NSFR if the ECB were to allow the credit institution to treat an asset and a liability as interdependent.
+It is expected that the credit institution submits to the ECB ex ante information about (i) the outstanding balance of the assets and liabilities which would be treated as interdependent and (ii) the impact on the NSFR if the ECB were to allow the credit institution to treat an asset and a liability as interdependent.